open-telemetry/opentelemetry-java/CONTRIBUTING.md

 We follow the [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html).
 Our build will fail if source code is not formatted according to that style.
-To fix any style failures the above [checks](#checks) show, automatically apply the formatting with
+To fix any style failures the above [checks](#checks) show, automatically apply the formatting with:

 ```bash
 $ ./gradlew spotlessApply